 Passion, Dedication, and Knowledge

-Throughout our experience the passion, dedication, and knowledge of all staff members was obvious.
+Throughout our experience the passion, dedication, and knowledge of the staff members were obvious.
 The level of elephant and forest knowledge imparted to us by the coordinators and guides (both Western and Bunong) was incredible.

 The Bunong mahouts also deserve a special mention, without them the management of the elephants would be impossible.
 The ladies in the kitchen also did a great job of preparing tasty meals to give us the energy needed for the forest treks and volunteering.
 Then, of course, there are all the other staff, many from the Bunong communities, who keep things running in and around base camp and out in the forest.